Amshu0-0/COTS-APIs101/2-intro-to-express/README.md

 ![example-request](./images/request-structure.png)

-We'll be using Thunder Client, a VS Code extension, to make requests to the server's API for debugging and testing purposes.
+We'll be using the Hoppscotch web client to make requests to the server's API for debugging and testing purposes.

 ## Running An Express App